I am a link between the past and future.

-After college, I did a four-year apprenticeship, attaining journeyman status as a photoengraver in a union shop- where I assembled raw materials from photos and traditional type setting into final advertisements for newspapers and magazines as well as press-ready printing plates for higher-end printing companies.
+After college, I did a four-year apprenticeship, attaining journeyman status as a photoengraver in a union shop- where I assembled raw materials from photos and traditional type setting into final advertisements for newspapers and magazines as well as press-ready printing plates for higher-end commercial printing companies.
 This journey began just as technology was transitioning to digital.
 I feel very fortunate to have experienced both.

 I enjoy using upcycled, industrial, and organic materials in my art-making.
 My love for texture and pattern comes from observing my grandmother sewing handmade quilts, communing in nature, and fascination with mechanized process.

 "Hall goes down to the depths of what others discard and finds the beauty"-private collector